Mrs. Savic's Second Grade Class

 - Scholastic Book Order: Please visit www.scholastic.com and place your order online by using our special class code 2KPO6.

-- Please write in your students' Friday Journal and return it to their backpack.
+- Please write in your student's Friday Journal and return it to their backpack.

 - Please keep sending two nut-free snacks and a filled water bottle with your child daily.